 - Operate a drone weighing more than 25 kilograms

-- Fly at the height of more than 150 meters
+- Fly at a height of more than 150 meters.

 - Operate solely using manual flight controls